The Only 4 YouTube Metrics That Actually Matter — Ignore Everything Else — YT SEO Architect

 AVD is the second link.
 CTR got them to click.
 Now your content has to keep them watching.
 If AVD is low, YouTube sees that people click but do not stay.
 The algorithm interprets this as "the thumbnail was misleading" or "the content did not satisfy the viewer."
 It pulls back impressions.
 Your CTR stopped mattering the moment people started leaving.

 The fastest way to fix AVD: open the retention graph.
 Find the exact timestamp where people leave.
 Fix that specific moment — not the whole video.
-A 40% drop at 0:15 means your hook failed.
-Re-record the intro.
-A gradual decline means your pacing is too slow.
-Tighten the edit.
-A sharp spike at 4:30 means something at that moment turned viewers off.
-Cut that segment.
+A significant drop at a key point in the video may indicate that your hook failed, suggesting a need to re-record the intro.
+A gradual decline in engagement could also suggest that your pacing is too slow, indicating a need to tighten the edit.
+A sudden spike in viewers leaving may indicate that something at a particular moment turned them off, suggesting a need to cut that segment.

 Metric 3: Impressions — Is YouTube Distributing You?